Antimicrobial, any agent (including an antibiotic) used to kill or inhibit the growth of microorganisms (bacteria, viruses, fungi, or parasites).

 Catalyst is a substance that increases the rate of a chemical reaction but which is left unchanged by the result.

-icrobes are a diverse group of organisms that can be divided into the viruses, unicellular groups (Archaea, Eubacteria, Protista, some fungi, and some chlorophyta), and a small number of organisms with a simple multicellular structure (the larger fungi and chlorophyta).
-Read more..
+Microbes are a diverse group of organisms divided into the following.
+Viruses, unicellular groups (Archaea, Eubacteria, Protista, fungi, and Chlorophyta).
+Besides some number of plants with a simple multicellular structure (the more giant mushrooms and Chlorophyta).